aidanjgriffiths/Voice_Recognition_Model/README.md

-# Installing fastAI work environment with linux
+# Installing fastAI work environment in linux

 Quick summary on how to setup the fastai work environment for local linux development with machine learning.
 For python development I highly recommend using linux.
 If you must use windows then you will need to seek out different steps with the miniconda and environment installation.